edward-ly/GeneticReverb/README.md

   - **Dry/Wet** - Adjusts the balance between the dry input signal and the wet processed signal.
   - **Output Gain** - Adjusts the gain of the mixed dry/wet signal before being sent out the plugin.
 - Special Parameters
+  - **Generate Room** - Toggling the switch triggers the genetic algorithm in the plugin, using the current parameter values to generate new impulse responses.
   - **Toggle To Save** - Toggling the switch triggers the plugin to save the current impulse response as a binary (`.bin`) file in the same directory as the plugin.
 Useful if the plugin generates an impulse response you like and want to save it for later.

 > Note 1: Make sure that the plugin is placed in a directory where it has write access; otherwise, no files will be generated at all.